A major asset of the NFS for scientific research is the Island's distinctive conditions and natural resources.

 - Development And Characterization Of Comparative Anchor Tagged Sequences (CATS) For Comparative Genome Analysis In The Asteraceae

 Another example of research based on Nantucket's uncommon resources is the gray seal population biology study by the College of the Atlantic ongoing since 1964.
-UMB and other investigators use the Field Station for ornithology research, remote sensing of water quality parameters, population ecology, and sampling of coastal sediments.
+UMass Boston and other investigators use the Field Station for ornithology research, remote sensing of water quality parameters, population ecology, and sampling of coastal sediments.
 Many of Nantucket's coastal sediments serve as relatively pristine environments, when compared to other coastal sediments.

 Student research has been a part of the Field Station for the past 30 years.
 A very successful student research-oriented course in Maritime Ecology Research is offered each summer.
 Students work on independent research projects, some with the help of local scientists from numerous local community and governmental groups.